Paul Baghdadlian: Career

-During the early 1970s, Paul Baghdadlian was known as Paul the Prince and was singing only English songs.
-After listening to fellow singer of the Armenian diaspora music Harout Pamboukjian, however, Baghadadlian started to sing in Armenian, mostly performing love songs.
+During the early 1970s, Paul Baghdadlian was known as "Paul the Prince" and was singing only English songs.
+After listening to the music of fellow singer of the Armenian diaspora, Harout Pamboukjian, however, Paul started to sing in Armenian, mostly performing love songs.

-Having achieved great success in Beirut and the Middle East in this new phase of his career, he moved to Los Angeles, California in 1977 for an international career.
-In Los Angeles he produced hundreds of recordings, mostly ballads, most of which he sang in Armenian, though he sang in a number of other languages, most notably Arabic and English.
+Having achieved great success in Beirut and the Middle East in this new phase of his career, he moved to the United States, settling in Los Angeles, California, in 1977 for an international career.
+In Los Angeles, he produced hundreds of recordings, mostly ballads, most of which he sang in Armenian, though he sang in a number of other languages, most notably Arabic and English.
 Many of his songs were recorded and produced by Parseghian Records in Los Angeles.

 He often toured the major centers of the Armenian diaspora and Armenia.
 On November 27, 2010, Paul Baghdadlian performed a concert in Laval, Canada.
 This concert happened to be his last prior to his death 7 months later.

 Death

-Baghdadlian died on June 28, 2011 after a long battle with lung cancer.
+Paul Baghdadlian died on June 28, 2011, after a long battle with lung cancer.
 He died in Glendale Adventist Medical Center, where he was being hospitalized.
 The cause of death was ruled to be respiratory failure due to the cancer.
-He left behind three children: sons Paul Baghdadlian Jr and Christopher Baghdadlian from his first wife Ani Baghdadlian, and one daughter, Virginie Baghdadlian from his second wife Dzaghig Florence Baghdadlian.